vectorclass/version2/README.md

 # version2
 Vector Class Library, latest version

-This is a C++ class library for using the Single Instruction Multiple Data (SIMD) instructions to improve performance on modern microprocessors
+This is a C++ class library for using the Single Instruction Multiple Data (SIMD) instructions to improve performance on modern microprocessors with the x86 or x86/64 instruction set on Windows, Linux, and Mac platforms.
+There are no plans to support ARM or other instruction sets.

 [Latest release](https://github.com/vectorclass/version2/releases)